-In 2002, Alicia received a master’s degree in Public Administration and Public Affairs from Metropolitan College of New York.
-After graduation, she spent the next two decades working as a public servant leader within the human service field, such as preventive services, substance abuse, mental health, HIV housing, and shelter programs.
+With her social services background, Alicia cultivated a deep curiosity about public policy and innovative management.
+Fueled by this passion, she pursued a master's degree in Public Administration and Public Affairs from Metropolitan College of New York.
+For the past two decades, she has dedicated her life to leading in the human services field, tackling critical issues such as preventive services, substance abuse, mental health, HIV housing, and shelter programs.

-Alicia has over 20 years of experience in the public sector and running non-profit, assisting homeless individuals in finding homes, jobs, and overall independence.
+With over 20 years of experience in the public sector and nonprofit sector, Alicia has profoundly influenced the lives of homeless individuals, helping them find housing, secure jobs, and reclaim their independence.

 Read Biography